whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-17-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <DD>Value $15</DD>
 </DL>

 <p>My husband absolutely loves Happy Socks.
 They always have fun and sometimes bright patterns or designs for each pair of socks.
-He already has a growing collection and this one will be happily added to that.</p>
+He already has a growing collection and this one will be "happily" added to that.
+See what I did there =P</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> What an awesome box!
-All the items were great and I definitely appreciate the inclusion of a wristwatch, but even more grateful that it also includes two additional interchangeable straps.
+All the items were great and I totally appreciate the inclusion of a wristwatch, but even more grateful that it also includes two additional interchangeable straps.
 Especially the camo pattern, a clear favorite.
-The total value of this box came up to $94.50 which is amazing for the $25 cost.
+The total value of this box came up to $100.50 which is amazing for the $25 cost.
 This is such a great subscription to have if you're into accessorizing or want to upgrade your looks and be dapper!</p>

 <p>Not a subscriber?
 You can <a href="https://gentlemansbox.com"><big>join here</big></a> to start receiving monthly accessories and lifestyle products for men!</p>
 <br>